Azure/apim-lab/apim-lab/3-addingApis/apimanagement-3-2.md

 ![APIM Developer Portal Calculator API Try It](../../assets/images/apim-developer-portal-calc-api-try-it-1.png)

-We can inspect / edit the Open API definition by selecting the *Edit* icon from the Frontend block:
+- Back in the APIM Portal, we can inspect / edit the Open API definition by selecting the *Edit* icon from the Frontend block:

 ![APIM Calculator API Swagger](../../assets/images/apim-calc-api-swagger-1.png)